 Please note, all content published on this page is provided by our guest blogger, based on their real-life experiences.
 We invite you to discuss this blog via PAC-UK's Twitter profile and ask you to tag @PACUKadoption in to your posts and use the hashtag #PacukBlog

-This blog is the first of our NEW monthly 'guest blogger' platform.
+This blog is the second of our NEW monthly 'guest blogger' platform.
 We would love to hear from adoptees, birth parents (and relatives), adoptive parents/carers, special guardians and professionals who are interested in taking part in future blogs.
 If this interests you please email firstname.lastname@example.org.